knative-extensions/kperf/README.md

 Creating ksvc ktestsss29 in namespace test3
 ```

-### As a Codeengine developer, I want to clean Codeengine Service generated for test
+### As a Knative developer, I want to clean Knative Service generated for test
 ```
 # Delete all ksvc with name prefix ktest in namespaces with name prefix test and index 1,2,3
 $ kperf service clean --nsPrefix test --nsRange 1,3 --svcPrefix ktest